CURRENT MOON

 When an American city sees the crescent ahead of Jerusalem, this method would place the observance of the holy days one day of the week before they are observed in Jerusalem, but on the same day of the month as Jerusalem, biblically speaking.
 This method spares us the uncertainty of trying to decide if the new moon will be seen in Jerusalem tonight, or tomorrow night.
 And we don't have to rely on calculation, astronomers or observers in Jerusalem.

 The artificial "time zones" are ignored by Sabbath-keepers.
-Instead, each Sabbath-keeper makes local sightings of the sunset regardless of what time it is and regardless of whether or not his city is one hour later than a city to his east which has just seen sunset.
+Instead, each Sabbath-keeper makes LOCAL SIGHTINGS of the sunset regardless of what time it is and regardless of whether or not his city is one hour later than a city to his east which has just seen sunset.
 He knows that the artificial hour line may separate two cities which are only minutes apart, like Louisville and Bowling Green Kentucky.

 Once a crescent becomes visible at a particular location, it will certainly be visible west of that location at the same latitude and height above sea level especially, because sunset occurs later as one travels west, and the earth rotates eastward roughly 30 times faster than the moon travels eastward, so the CRESCENT WAXES WEST.